SIMEXP/lab-documentation/source/giga_preprocessing/preprocessing.rst

 Templateflow
 ------------
-fMRIPrep uses common brain templates which are managed by [Templateflow](https://fmriprep.org/en/stable/spaces.html#templateflow).
+fMRIPrep uses common brain templates which are managed by `Templateflow <https://fmriprep.org/en/stable/spaces.html#templateflow>`_.
 Our utility script takes care of it so you don't have any additionnal setup to do for that.

 BIDS validation